oboy10/oboy10/README.md

 <h2 align="left">Hi 👋!
-My name is Om, and I'm on the Tech Team that organizes Los Altos Hacks, and I make hackathon projects every now and then.
+My name is Om, and I'm on the Tech Team that organizes Los Altos Hacks.
+I also make hackathon projects every now and then.
 Check out my profile below!</h2>

 ###